LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"it's impossible to remove features (e.g., `while` loops) from a programming language in a way that prevents us from writing nonhalting programs while keeping the language powerful enough to be universal."* - page 287

 *"Languages that have been carefully designed to ensure that their programs must always halt are called **total programming languages**, as opposed to the more conventional **partial programming languages** whose programs sometimes halt with an answer and sometimes don't.
-Total programming languages are still very powerful and capable of expressing many useful computations, but one thing they can’t do is interpret themselves."* - page 287
+Total programming languages are still very powerful and capable of expressing many useful computations, but one thing they can't do is interpret themselves."* - page 287

 *"a fundamental mathematical result called **Kleene's second recursion theorem**, which guarantees that any program can be converted into an equivalent one that is able to calculate its own source code."* - page 288